pism/pism/doc/sphinx/manual/initialization/restarting.rst

 .. code-block:: none

-   pisms -eisII A -y 100 -o foo.nc pisms -eisII A -i foo.nc -y 100 -o bar.nc
+   pismr -eisII A -y 100 -o foo.nc pismr -eisII A -i foo.nc -y 100 -o bar.nc

 As noted, verification tests (section :ref:`sec-verif`) and simplified-geometry experiments (section :ref:`sec-simp`) do not need input files at all because they initialize from formulas in the source code.
 They can, however, be continued from saved model states using :opt:`-i`.
 Specifying the simplified geometry experiment or verification test *is*, however, necessary if the run is to continue with the climate inputs for that experiment or test.
-For example, based on the above ``pisms`` runs, it is valid to do
+For example, based on the above ``pismr -eisII A`` runs, it is valid to do

 .. code-block:: none